laanwj/etna_viv/README.md

 Replays the command stream and ioctl commands of the EGL demos, to get the same output.

-Currently this is available for the `cube` example, that renders a smoothed cube.
+Currently this is available for the `cube` example that renders a smoothed cube.

 Vivante GPL kernel driver